7geekydevelopers/voice-assistant/README.md

 6. Can Take notes from user and store them in notepad
 7. Correctly answers the capital of any country.
 8. Narrates a  quote of any famous personality.
-9. If your search query isnt satisfied by any of the features from our code then the VA redirect the same query to Google.
+9. If your search query isn't satisfied by any of the features from our code then the VA redirect the same query to Google.
 10. Opens any Website.